Pipicallu/Accordion/README.md

 You find that the accordion works as expected accross all formats.

+The mobile breakpoint width is 480px as is industry standard with mobile devices.

 ## features to be implemented
 talk about how you think you could improve visuals for user